M102

 Impact

 NRF2-Antioxidant Response Element (NRF2-ARE) activation is a powerful new therapeutic strategy for ALS.
 NRF2 is a transcription factor regulated by the Kelch-like ECH-associated protein 1 (Keap1).
 The Keap1-NRF2 complex constitutes a cytoplasmic sensor of redox imbalance and electrophilic agents, and it is activated when cellular redox status shifts to an oxidative state.
 NRF2 pathway activation can also be mediated by small molecule electrophiles which react with Keap1.
 NRF2 activation manifests pleiotropic downstream effects due to transcriptional activation of genes promoting cytoprotective effects, with the potential to positively impact neuronal survival.
 These pleiotropic effects of NRF2 activation lead to significant neuroprotective effects and loss of NRF2 enhances neuronal sensitivity to a range of neurotoxic challenges.
-Attenuation of the NRF2 response has been observed in ALS, Alzheimer’s disease and in aging.
+Attenuation of the NRF2 response has been observed in ALS, Alzheimer’s disease and generally in aging.
 In human biosamples, biochemical evidence also indicates that reduced NRF2 activity is observed in ALS.
-Critical to the approach we are taking here is the fact that this attenuated NRF2 response can be overcome using known small molecule inducers of this biological pathway.
+This attenuated NRF2 response can be overcome using known small molecule inducers of this biological pathway.

 M102 has multiple in vivo and in vitro datasets that indicate strong efficacy in both familial and sporadic ALS.
 In the TDP-43 mouse model, M102 stopped disease progression and reverted disease animals back towards the healthy state.
 TDP-43 proteins exist in 97% of all ALS patients.